A royal 5-star dining experience in the heart of London

 FOLLOWING THE RIVERA

 Last dish of The Goring Dining Room experience was the dulcey mousse with caramelized apple and buttermilk sorbet.
 Refreshing, compact in size and a whirlwind of flavors, it’s a sweet, yet delicate, way to end the meal.

 No luxury dining meal experience is complete without a selection of petit fours and tea/coffee.
 Yes, you’ll probably be too full at this point, but I’d urge you to try just one.
-The petit size of these sweets makes it possible, and once you try the macarons, you’ll be glad you didn’t say no.
+The petite size of these sweets makes it possible, and once you try the macarons, you’ll be glad you didn’t say no.

 The Goring, 15 Beeston Place, London, SW1W 0JA, United Kingdom